• Home

 PLAYFUL & WHIMSICAL DESIGN

 Color, light, and shadows play and fly to unfold a world of possibilities throughout a sculptural arrangement of recognizable origami airplane figures.
 They evoke movement, celebration, and action, bringing back good memories and emotions.
-This sculptural shade structure also reiterates the "more welcoming" (C.H Guernsey Architects) feature that wanted to be produced in the recent Library renovation throughout the relocation of its entrance.
+This sculptural shade structure also reiterates the "more welcoming" (C.H.
+Guernsey Architects) feature sought in the recent Library renovation, evident in the relocation of its entrance.

 PUBLIC ART FRAMEWORK

-Libraries are the center of new ideas and a place to get lost in beautiful stories.
+Libraries are the centers of new ideas and places to get lost in beautiful stories.
 At the same time, they provide a sense of place for each particular community.
 Today, as a Hispanic community center, the Capitol Hill District reflects a vibrant culture in its lifestyle and businesses.
-This unique characteristic also permeated into its Library as a foundation of a healthy community.
+This unique characteristic also permeated its Library, serving as a foundation for a healthy community.

 THE MUSE'S FLIGHT DIRECTIONS